istio/istio.io/content/en/docs/concepts/security/index.md

 Istio's authorization feature provides mesh-level, namespace-level, and workload-level access control on workloads in an Istio Mesh.
 It features:

+- **Workload-to-workload and end-user-to-workload authorization**.
-- **Single API**, which is easy to use and maintain.
+- **Simple API**, it includes a single Authorization Policy CRD, which is easy to use and maintain.
-- **Flexible semantic**, extra conditions are supported for finer grained access control.
+- **Flexible semantic**, operators can define custom conditions on Istio attributes.
 - **High performance**, as Istio authorization is enforced natively on Envoy.
 - **High compatibility**, supports HTTP, HTTPS and HTTP2 natively, as well as any plain TCP protocols.